-- EPP_i (T) is the periodic power efficiency during test or test phase i, taken over a time interval of T seconds; - O_i(T) is the operations rate during test or test phase i, taken over the same time interval of T seconds; - PAi(T) is the AVERAGE POWER during test or test phase i, taken over the same time interval of T seconds.
+- EPP_i(T) is the periodic power efficiency during test or test phase i, taken over a time interval of T seconds; - O_i(T) is the operations rate during test or test phase i, taken over the same time interval of T seconds; - PA{i}(T) is the average power during test or test phase i, taken over the same time interval of T seconds.

-7.3.18 Measurement Interval
+7.3.17 Measurement Interval

-All tests and test phases state a minimum duration for their MEASUREMENT INTERVAL.
-A MEASUREMENT INTERVAL is a subset of a test or test phase during which the data underlying a specific metric or calculation is gathered.
+All tests and test phases state a minimum duration for their measurement interval.
+A measurement interval is a subset of a test or test phase during which the data underlying a specific metric or calculation is gathered.

-A TEST SPONSOR shall ensure that a test's metric is stable prior to the beginning of and during the MEASUREMENT INTERVAL, and may need to extend some or all of SUT CONDITIONING, tests or test phases to achieve stability of that test's metric.
+A test sponsor shall ensure that a test's metric is stable throughout the measurement interval by analyzing the test output as specified in 7.3.18, and may have to extend some or all of SUT conditioning, tests or test phases to achieve stability of that test's metric.